By: Heather Keys

 7: The Southern Tip of South Africa

-While the Southern Lights are less commonly witnessed from the southern regions of South Africa, locations such as Cape Agulhas and the Cape Peninsula have occasionally played host to this celestial spectacle.
-Even though these sightings are less frequent compared to more southern locales, the prospect of seeing the Southern Lights with the iconic African landscape as a backdrop is genuinely enticing.
+While the Southern Lights are less commonly witnessed from the southern regions of South Africa, locations such as Cape Agulhas and the Cape Peninsula have occasionally played host to this celestial event.

 8: Antarctica

-For those with a taste for unique adventures, Antarctica stands as an unrivaled destination to witness the Southern Lights.
-Expeditions to the Antarctic Peninsula and the surrounding regions during the Austral winter (March to September) can offer awe-inspiring views of the aurora, providing a once-in-a-lifetime experience amidst the icy wilderness.
+For those with a taste for unique adventures, Antarctica of course is the unrivaled destination to witness the Southern Lights!
+Expeditions to the Antarctic Peninsula and the surrounding regions during the Austral winter (March to September) can offer amazing views of the aurora, providing a once-in-a-lifetime experience amidst the icy wilderness.

 Have you had the opportunity to see the Southern Lights—or their counterpart, the Northern Lights?
 Share your stories and advice with the Frayed Passport community!